 The Legality of Electric Bikes

-When touring you must research the legislation where you plan to ride to ensure that your electric bike is compliant with local laws.
-If you don’t comply, you could be fined or your bike could be confiscated.
+Before touring it’s a good idea to research the laws where you plan to ride to make sure that your electric bike is legal.
+If you get caught riding an illegal e-bike, you could be fined or your bike could be impounded.

 In many countries, the maximum ebike motor size to 250W.
-This is common in Europe.
-In some places, the max motor size is 500W, 750W, or 1000W.
+This the case in most of Europe and Australia.
+In most of Canada, the maximum motor size is 500W.
+In most of the U.S. the max motor size is 750W.

-Oftentimes the maximum speed is limited as well.
+The maximum speed is often limited as well.
 Usually, the maximum speed is 20 mph or 32 kph.
 In some jurisdictions, the maximum speed is 28 mph or 45 kph.
-The maximum ebike speed is just 15 mph or 25 kph in much of Europe.
+The maximum e-bike speed is just 15.5 mph or 25 kph in much of Europe.

 In many countries, only pedal assist ebikes are allowed.
-Ebikes that have a throttle are not allowed.
+Ebikes that have a throttle are illegal.
 Some countries regulate ebikes by classes.
 I’ll outline the three ebike classes in the following section.

 If you want to have the option to ride the bike pretty much anywhere in the world, look for a model with a 250w motor and a pedal assist system without a throttle.
-The bike should have a maximum speed of 15 mph or 25 kph.
-These are known as class 1 ebikes.
-They are legal almost everywhere.
-Most cities treat them the same as regular bicycles.
+The bike should have a maximum speed of 15.5 or 20 mph (25 or 32 kph).
+These ebikes are legal almost everywhere.
+They are usually treated the same as regular bicycles.

 If you plan to tour in the United States, you can use an ebike with a maximum motor size of 750W and a top speed of 20 mph or 32 kph.
 The bike shouldn’t have a throttle.
 A bike with these specifications will be legal in most states.